Every good teacher knows the importance of classroom routines and procedures.

 In classrooms, pencils seem to grow legs and escape on an adventure, never to be seen again.

 It’s essential to have a pencil system so that time is not wasted during instructional time stopping to assist a student who needs a sharpened pencil.

-Whichever pencil policy you choose, make sure it works well for both you and students.
+Whichever pencil policy you choose, make sure it works well for both you and your students.

 You’ll be glad you added this item to your checklist of classroom routines and procedures.

 As a teacher, there are a lot of papers that come through your hands: homework, notes from home, office papers, forms, etc.

 These papers can get mixed up very quickly.

 That’s why it’s helpful to have designated areas in the classroom with boxes or trays where students can submit various types of paperwork.

 When moving from one activity to the next, there can be a bit of chaos.